microsoft/xlang/src/package/cppwinrt/vsix/ProjectTemplates/VC/Windows Desktop/WindowsApplication/readme.txt

 ========================================================================

-This project demonstrates how to get started consuming Windows Runtime classes directly from standard C++, using either the SDK's platform projection, or generating projection headers from Windows metadata files.
+This project demonstrates how to get started consuming Windows Runtime classes directly from standard C++, using platform projection headers generated from Windows SDK metadata files.

-Steps to consume SDK platform projection:
+Steps to generate and consume SDK platform projection:
+1. Build project initally to generate platform projection headers into your Generated Files folder.
-1. Include an SDK platform projection namespace header, such as "winrt/Windows.Foundation.h", in your pch.h.
+2. Include a projection namespace header in your pch.h, such as
+    <winrt/Windows.Foundation.h>.
-2. Consume winrt namespace and any Windows Runtime namespaces, such as winrt::Windows::Foundation, from source code.
+3. Consume winrt namespace and any Windows Runtime namespaces, such as winrt::Windows::Foundation, from source code.
-3. Initialize apartment via init_apartment() and consume winrt classes.
+4. Initialize apartment via init_apartment() and consume winrt classes.

 Steps to generate and consume a projection from third party metadata:
 1. Add a WinMD reference by right-clicking the References project node